Last Updated on

 You can read more on my recent article How to Take Long Exposure Photos

-Clouds are a Good Thing
+Clouds are Good for Your Composition

 A cloudy sky is the landscape photographer’s dream.